vipul2802/o365hq.com/content/blog/Microsoft Information Protection.md

 ![](https://o365hq.com/images/582.png)

-### Prevent sharing of sensitive data with Office 365 Data Loss Prevention
+### Prevent sharing of sensitive data with Microsoft 365 Data Loss Prevention

-To stay up to date and follow all the industry rules, companies need to keep sensitive data safe. *DLP policy* helps you analyze confidential information through Office 365, avoid its inadvertent disclosure, and ensure its security in the desktop versions of Excel, PowerPoint, and Word.
+To stay up to date and follow all the industry rules, companies need to keep sensitive data safe. *DLP policy* helps you analyze confidential information through Microsoft 365, avoid its inadvertent disclosure, and ensure its security in the desktop versions of Excel, PowerPoint, and Word.